RetroAchievements/docs/docs/developer-docs/flags/remember.md

 |  4 | Remember  | Recall |        |        |  %  | Value |        | 0x05    |       |
 |  5 |           | Recall |        |        |  =  | Value |        | 0x00    |       |

 In this example, let's say you need to calculate the value of `0x1000` + (`0x1002` + `0x1004`) \* 3 and check to see if that is a multiple of 5.
-You can use `Recall` in a `Remember` condition it keep operating on the remembered value and store the new result.
+You can use `Recall` in a `Remember` condition to operate on the last remembered value and store the new result.

 Notes:
-- If the value of the modulus (`%`) operation is 0, that means there is no remainder from the division by 5, meaning the value is a multiple of 5)
+- If the value of the modulus (`%`) operation is 0, that means there is no remainder from the division by 5, meaning the value is a multiple of 5.

 ## Using `Remember` for Calculated Pointer Offsets